SolomonPerkins/solomonperkins.github.io/_posts/2018-05-19-Im-A-Mentor.md

 Learning is a lifelong event and this mentorship program has taught me some great life lessons.

-Watching an individual excel despite the various challenges adds a new meaning to life - it is like having your own child.
+Watching an individual excel despite the various challenges adds a new meaning to life - it is like watching your first pepper tree bear fruit.
 It has taught me that we should all strive to help others achieve their goals despite your life challenges.
-As granny once said: Iron sharpens Iron.
+As granny once said: Iron sharpen Iron.
 This all boils down to the power of love.
 Once you have a passion for helping others reach greater heights you'll ultimately realise that Simon Sinek was right when he said:

 > The best way to find joy in our lives or overcome struggle is with the help of others.